 Speaking is far more personal and 'risky' because people will necessarily judge your voice, appearance, and delivery in addition to your text and ideas.
 It's much more of a performance than writing.

-Also, your listeners can't independently re-check sections of your work that they didn't understand - they need to understand everything clearly the first time, or they have to specifically ask a question.
+Also, your listeners can't independently re-check sections of your work that they didn't understand - they need to understand everything clearly the first time!!!

 Influences content and organization